andreabenetton/Delta-t/README.md

 For reference in the sections below the meaning of the first letter of variable names is the following:

  - A - association variable.
- - P - field of a £acket Record, defined in Section 5.
+ - P - field of a Packet Record, defined in Section 5.
  - R - field of a Connection Record, primarily affecting receiving, defined in the next section.
  - S - field of a Connection Record, primarily affecting sending, defined in the next section.
  - s - local send variable.